Why This Recipe Works

 The tradeoff here, at least from White's perspective, is time versus flavor.
 The cold process takes longer but the fruit flavor remains purer and brighter.
 I started making shrubs this way right after Tales, and I've never gone back to the cooked process.

-Cold Shrubbin' with Flavor
+Tips for Cold Shrubbin' with Flavor

 Now, the cold-process method of shrub-making is a little more complicated than the cooked method, but really, it's not much so.
 You don't need any special equipment or ingredients, and as long as you have space in your fridge to stash a bowl of fruit, you should be fine.